-The 36th Symposium on Computational Geometry (SoCG) will take place June 23-26, 2020 in Zürich, Switzerland.
+The 36th Symposium on Computational Geometry (SoCG) will take place June 23-26, 2020 as an online event.
 It brings together the global community of researchers who work on a large variety of aspects that combine geometry, algorithms and applications.
 To allow a broad audience to actively participate in the community's major scientific event, this year SoCG will again be accompanied by a series of satellite events, which together constitute CG Week 2020.

 One of these satellite events will be the "Computational Geometry: Young Researchers Forum" (CG:YRF), which is aimed at current and recent students.
 The active involvement by students and recent graduates in research, discussions, and social events has been longstanding tradition in the CG community.
 Participation in a top-level event such as SoCG can be educating, motivating, and useful for networking, both with other students and with more senior scientists.